aws-samples/aws-media-asset-preparation-system/docs/GettingStarted.md

 By default, there are two permission groups when you deploy MAPS: admin and editors.
 When a user creates a folder, the folder and all assets within it inherit that user's group permissions.
 The admin group is automatically added to all new folders as well.
 Users in the admin group are the only ones who can update the permissions of a given folder.
 Adding more groups must be done in the Amazon Cognito console.

 1. Right click on the folder you wish to change permissions for and click on Permissions.
-2. Select or unselect the groups to give permission to and click Save. *Note: you won't be able to remove the admin group permissions*
+2. Select or unselect the groups to give permission to and click Save. *Note: you won't be able to fully remove the admin group permissions*